 This allows green card applicants to legally work before becoming lawful permanent residents.

-Once approved for EAD, you will obtain the identification card, which you can then use to apply for Social Security Number and obtain employment.
+Once approved for EAD, you will obtain an official employment authorization document (ID card), which you can then use to apply for Social Security Number and obtain employment.

 If you have previously filed this form but have lost your EAD or need to renew it, you should also file form I-765.